volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 ## You probably know the "var" keyword

-During a long time `var` keyword was a king in JavaScript world.
+During a long time, `var` keyword was a king in JavaScript world.
 You didn't yet have to bother about how to declare a variable, but how to choose the perfect name for it.

 ```javascript
 var userName = "John";